dz0ny/vaultier/docs/install.rst

     cd /etc/nginx/sites-available
     sudo touch vaultier
     sudo ln -s /etc/nginx/sites-available/vaultier ../sites-enabled

+.. note:: You can find the configuration template in
+    ``/opt/vaultier/venv/vaultier-config-examples/nginx``, if you have your
+    virtualenv in ``/opt/vaultier/venv`` directory

 Now, edit the configuration file with your favorite editor.
 Put this in the settings file::